robertwenner/comics/doc/outputs.md

 for the first comic in a series, `next` and `last` will be undefined for the last comic in a series.
 Note that the name of this variable is always `series`, this does not change based on the `collect` configuration parameter.

+It also defines a `series_page` that has the URL of the overview page for the series.

+The series pages are generated using the configured `template`.

 ## `Comic::Out::Sitemap`